dorukalkan/dorukalkan.github.io/projects/hotel_revenue_analysis.md

 GROUP BY arrival_date_year;
 ````

-I did a similar calculation to calculate the revenues by hotel type: city hotels and resort hotels, which would later be useful for comparing their performance.
+I did a similar calculation to get the revenues by hotel type: city hotels and resort hotels, which would later be useful for comparing their performance.

 ````SQL
 SELECT arrival_date_year AS arrival_date, hotel AS hotel_type, ROUND(SUM((stays_in_week_nights + stays_in_weekend_nights) * adr)) AS revenue